 The First Scientists

 Students engage in hands-on activities to investigate inventions and innovations from Australia’s First Peoples.
-They explore characteristics of living things, properties of materials and how living things and objects move.
+They explore how living things change over time, how sound interacts with different materials, and how forces can change the way objects move .

 Outcomes